2020PB/police-brutality/reports/Oregon.md

 ### Officer strikes journalist with baton | June 14th

-Footage depicts a journalist retreating from a charging police line.
+Footage depicts a journalist retreating from  police charging down SW Broadway between Adler and Washington.
 The journalist rounds the corner, chased by an officer.
 The officer strikes the journalist with his baton.
 The journalist shouts, "Media," and the officer replies, "I don't give a shit."

 tags: baton, journalist, strike

 id: or-portland-15

-geolocation:
+geolocation: 45.5203778,-122.6791044

 **Links**